dpzrz/SYS-360/Module 10/lab10.2.md

   * Pings from Private Instance (success to Public, Fail to Internet)
    *  Pings from Public Instance (success to Private, Success to Internet)

+Ran into some troublw within the Lab.
+Reviewing the steps didnt produce a diffrent result.